MLutfor/HTML-Challenge/README.md

 for the temperature for Mars.
 This is done with splinter, HTML parsing with BeautifulSoup.

 Within the folder "HTML-Challenge", you'll find the "Resources" folder which contains the csv files.
-There is also the part_1_mars_news for Scraping Titles and Previewing Text from Mars News, and part_2_mars_weather for Scraping and Analyzing Mars Weather Data.
+There is also the "part_1_mars_news" notebook for Scraping Titles and Previewing Text from Mars News, and "part_2_mars_weather" notebook for Scraping and Analyzing Mars Weather Data.